Fiserv/firstvision-apac/docs/APIs/Card-Management/Inquire-Spend-Limits.md

 # Inquire Spend Limits

-This service is used to inquire	 the spending limits to control the card usage.
-These limits are set to individual card level like maximum ATM, OTC, Retail etc authorizatoin amount and count.
+This API is used to fetch the spending limits to control the card usage.
+These limits are set to individual card level like maximum ATM, OTC, Retail etc authorization amount and count.

 ## Endpoint